jp-embedded/tesla-cron/README.md

 With Tesla's new Vehicle Command SDK, which is now required, you will need a domain configured with TSL to be able to send commands to your Tesla.
 The tesla-http-proxy is currently the recommended way to use this.
 More info on getting this setup here: [https://github.com/teslamotors/vehicle-command](https://github.com/teslamotors/vehicle-command).
 Once this is working, place the tesla-http-proxy in the path and tesla-cron will automatically start and stop this proxy.

+These are the prerequisites needed to build tesla-cron:
 ```
 $sudo apt install build-essential libboost-all-dev libcurlpp-dev libcurl4-openssl-dev rapidjson-dev python3-pip librrd-dev
 $sudo python3 -m pip install teslapy reverse_geocoder